 “Marketing is the activity, set of institutions, and processes for creating, communicating, delivering, and exchanging offerings that have value for customers, clients, partners, and society at large”

 The above definition was “approved” by the Board of Directors of the AMA (click link above) in July 2013.

 It’s interesting that tucked into this definition, which primarily reflects a connotation of action and results, is the additional concept of a “set of institutions.”

 Here are pertinent definitions of institution from the American Heritage Dictionary:

 a.
 An established organization or foundation, especially one dedicated to education, public service, or culture.

 b.
 The building or buildings housing such an organization.

 Institutions (which would include the AMA) are associated with marketing, but they should NOT be part of the definition.

 The AMA Board of Directors either do not truly understand marketing, or more likely, are attempting to formalize a sense of professional self-importance in an era whereby the relevance of marketing “institutions” are in decline with the advent of 21st century marketing technologies.

-On the other hand, regardless of the useful products and services that marketing institutions do provide, and have provided, the notion of including “institutions” within the definition of marketing would have been inapplicable at any time in the past.
+On the other hand, regardless of the useful products and services that marketing institutions do provide, and have provided, the notion of including “institutions” within the definition of marketing would not have been applicable at any time in the past.
 It’s just more erroneous nowadays with the advances of technology and the decentralization of institutions within the marketing industry.